Routine water main flushing is an important part of our ongoing efforts to maintain water quality and service in our systems.

 For the health and safety of our employees, customers and the community please practice social distancing by maintaining at least a six foot separation when you see Connecticut Water employees in the field.

-Click the map and enter your address for our current flushing schedule for your neighborhood.
+Click the map and enter your town for our current flushing schedule.
 The map is updated as the flushing schedule changes due to weather and other work priorities.

 If the map shows a date in the past, that was the last time the area was flushed and future flushing has not yet been scheduled.